NoNinjas Ramblings

 posted by Mike A.

-1. Raspberry Pi Zero W (Debian Linux, testing computer)
+1. Raspberry Pi Zero W (Raspberry Pi OS [Debian Linux], testing computer)

 2. Raspberry Pi Zero W (Debian Linux, network inventory server)